TryMosaic GDPR Notice

 Rights Related to Automated Decision Making

-To exercise any of these rights, please contact our Data Protection Officer at hello@trymosaic.co.
+You have rights related to automated decision making, including profiling.
+TryMosaic does not make solely automated decisions that have significant effects on individuals.
+To exercise any of these rights, please contact us at hello@trymosaic.co.
 We will respond to your request within one month.
 There is no charge for making a request, but we may charge a reasonable fee if your request is clearly unfounded, repetitive, or excessive.

 6. Data Processing Agreement